Discover model

 ../_images/Rework007.png

-View BPMN Model
+View BPMN model

 Whenever the insights deriving from the analysis of a process map are not sufficient, the same functionalities are offered on top of a BPMN model.
 Changing the view from Process Map to BPMN model will automatically discover a BPMN model from an event log.
 When visualizing a BPMN model, the slider Parallelism offers the possibility to adjust the amount of parallelism (e.g., AND and OR gateways) discovered by the plugin.